 Risks associated with any surgery are infection, bleeding, blood clots, and an adverse reaction to anesthesia.
 In addition, there is a small risk that the fusion may not be successful.

 If you’re considering SI joint fusion surgery, talk to your doctor about the risks and benefits.
 They can help you make an informed decision about whether or not the surgery is right for you

-Anti-inflammatory medications can also be helpful in treating the pain associated with the SI joint.
-These medications can help to reduce inflammation and pain.
+Anti-inflammatory medications can also help treat the pain associated with the SI joint.
+These medications can help reduce inflammation and pain.
 Some common anti-inflammatory medications include ibuprofen, naproxen, and diclofenac.

 In most cases, these medications can be taken orally.

 The recovery time for SI joint pain can vary depending on the severity of the condition and the treatment options that are chosen.
 In most cases, patients can expect to see a significant improvement within a few weeks.